Usbac/wolff/docs/installation.md

 ## Prerequisites

 Wolff works with composer.
-In order to use it for the first time you must have Composer installed in your machine.
+In order to use it for the first time you must have Composer installed in your machine, or you can download one of the bundles.

 You can see how to install Composer in the [official page](https://getcomposer.org/doc/00-intro.md).

-## Starting
+## Installation

-Once you have installed Composer, there are two ways to install Wolff:

 ### 1.- Clone/Download

-Clone or download the Wolff repository, then open your terminal, move to your Wolff folder and run the following command:
+Clone/download the Wolff repository and run the following command in your Wolff folder:

 `composer install`